marcusvinicus/wiki_relations/README.md

 	This is basically the example given above.
 Alice's message is exposed only to a corpus of people that hopefully knows something about the subject.
 This way the others users are not cluttered with lots of messages that don't concern them.

+*   Growth in the wikipedians population

+	This can be a two edged sword.
+Even so, it would be a good thing to increase the number of wikipedians by bringing new users and theirs different views about the world, a flood of new users can be quite daunting.

 *   Clustering users around an expertise area

 	There is already some experiment around this ideia.
 It consists to [cluster the users][] based on the pages edited by then.

-*   Growth in the wikipedians population

-	This can be a two edged sword.
-Even so, it would be a good thing to increase the number of wikipedians by bringing new users and theirs different views about the world, a flood of new users can be quite daunting.
+This could provide a easy way to find a corpus of specialists about an specific subject.

+*   Connecting and clustering pages

+	 The same way people are connected through the pages they edit.
+Pages can be connected through editors.
+With this concept pages can be clustered around a bigger subject.
+The Mechanics and Archimede's principle can be grouped in a cluster of Physics related pages.
+This way, a user can receive suggestions on pages that he could contribute if he wishes.

 [cluster the users]: http://jace.zaiki.in/files/2009/05/19/cis-wikipedia-report1.pdf